kyegomez/swarms/docs/swarms/concept/swarm_architectures.md

 ### Parallel Swarm

 **Overview:**
 In a Parallel Swarm architecture, multiple agents operate independently and simultaneously on different tasks.
 Each agent works on its own task without dependencies on the others.
+[Learn more here in the docs:](https://docs.swarms.world/en/latest/swarms/structs/agent_rearrange/)

 **Use-Cases:**
 - Tasks that can be processed independently, such as parallel data analysis.